 It’s not widely known but Sydney has a great selection of small bars clustered through the CBD and its surrounds.
 Some lie in plain sight, while others are a little bit more hidden – down alleyways and through back streets – but all have a unique and uncrowded and relaxed vibe that are worth searching for.

 For a spot that embodies the Sydney small bar scene, try Grandma’s on Clarence Street.
-For oriental flair, have a cocktail (served in traditional Chinese teapots) at Uncle Mings below street level on York Street; or wash down some whiskey at the crowd-pleasing Baxter Inn.
+For oriental flair, have a cocktail at Uncle Ming’s below street level on York Street, or wash down some whiskey at the crowd-pleasing Baxter Inn.

 Want to experience Sydney at night for yourself?
 Webjet can help you plan your next trip to Sydney.
 Compare a huge range of cheap flights and accommodation options, and enjoy a night out in Australia’s famous harbour city.